CS 70

 }

-Running the code three times gives these results.
+Running the code four times gives the following results.
 Notice the reproducibility of the first method each time the program is run.

 In this example, we simulate rolling a die many times, trying to get a winning number.
 We count the number of times we win and get a point, and then estimate the winning probability.